-- 22.2.1 For assessment purposes, the student shall submit an electronic copy of the study to the Assessment and Graduations Unit via the relevant Faculty Dean. - 22.2.2 After having revised and/or improved a master's or doctoral study as recommended by the assessment panel, the student must, at his/her own cost, submit bound copies thereof to the Assessment and Graduations Unit, via the HoD concerned, before the qualification can be awarded. - 22.2.3 The Assistant Registrar: Assessment and Graduations distributes a bound and electronic copy to each of the following: - (1) each member of the assessment panel;

-- (2) Library and Information Services (LIS); - (3) the Faculty Dean's Office; and - (4) any library which, in terms of the law or an agreement to that effect, must receive a copy.
+- 22.2.1 For assessment purposes, the student shall submit an electronic copy of the study to the AGU via the supervisor once the relevant faculty dean has approved it. - 22.2.2 After having revised and/or improved a master's or doctoral study as recommended by the assessment panel, the student must, at his/her own cost, submit bound copies thereof to the AGU, via the HoD concerned, before the qualification can be awarded. - 22.2.3 The Assistant Registrar: Assessment and Graduations distributes a bound and electronic copy to each of the following: - a) each member of the assessment panel; - b) LIS; - c) the faculty dean's office; and - d) any library that, in terms of the law or an agreement to that effect, must receive a copy.

-23. POSTGRADUATE STUDENT REGISTRATION, PROJECT APPROVAL AND ASSESSMENT PROCEDURES
+23. POSTGRADUATE STUDENT REGISTRATION, PROJECT APPROVAL, AND ASSESSMENT PROCEDURES